relayos/getrelayos.com/cline_docs/products/b2c/communities/gtm.md

 - **Thoughtful:** Encouraging meaningful engagement over viral metrics and attention harvesting

 ## Positioning Statement
-For privacy-conscious social media users who are dissatisfied with mainstream platforms' data practices and algorithmic manipulation, RelayOS Communities™ is a decentralized social platform that provides secure, user-controlled communities based on shared interests, goals, or relationships.
-Unlike Facebook Groups, Discord, and other social platforms that prioritize engagement metrics over user privacy, our product offers true community autonomy with decentralized governance, end-to-end encrypted communications, and seamless integration with your personal data vault.
+For privacy-conscious social media users who are dissatisfied with mainstream platforms' data practices and algorithmic manipulation, RelayOS Communities™ is a decentralized social platform that provides secure, user-controlled communities based on shared interests, goals, or relationships with configurable privacy settings.
+Unlike Facebook Groups, Discord, and other social platforms that prioritize engagement metrics over user privacy, or pure privacy solutions that sacrifice functionality, our product offers a balanced approach with true community autonomy, decentralized governance, end-to-end encrypted communications, configurable AI-powered capabilities, and seamless integration with your personal data vault.

 ## Value Proposition
-RelayOS Communities™ transforms how individuals connect online by providing a decentralized social platform with user-controlled governance and privacy-preserving interactions—resulting in authentic relationships, community autonomy, and the ability to engage socially without sacrificing privacy or control.
+RelayOS Communities™ transforms how individuals connect online by providing a decentralized social platform with user-controlled governance, privacy-preserving interactions, and configurable AI capabilities—resulting in authentic relationships, community autonomy, and the ability to engage socially without sacrificing privacy or control while making informed choices about privacy trade-offs based on your specific needs and community preferences.

 ## Target Audience Messaging